Matthew0yuan/CBNN/README.md

 CBNN does **not** rely on global backpropagation.

-Each Cell updates its parameters independently using:
+Each Cell updates its parameters independently using Hebbian learning
-- Hebbian learning
-this rule allow self-organization and specialisation.

 ## Dynamic Rewiring (on my way)